tewarfel/nestedvm/README.md

 Notes:
+12/1/2014 - While the static nestedvm stuff works, the separate runtime compiler ("make compact_compiler.jar") does not yet build.
+This is probably not a major issue, as most folks are creating static C or Fortran libraries to link to other Java components.

+11/27/2014-
 I had some initial difficulty building GCC with, with an error message "cannot find liblto_plugin.so" being caused by old remants of prior gcc builds.
 I uninstalled all prior homebrew gcc/gcc-related stuff, delete the configuration caches, build directory contents, and the build file tokens in the upstream/tasks/ directory, and then did a "make clean", followed by "make".